nodejs/node/doc/api/tls.md

 ALPN (Application-Layer Protocol Negotiation Extension) and SNI (Server Name Indication) are TLS handshake extensions:

-* ALPN - Allows the use of one TLS server for multiple protocols (HTTP, HTTP/2)
+* ALPN: Allows the use of one TLS server for multiple protocols (HTTP, HTTP/2)
-* SNI - Allows the use of one TLS server for multiple hostnames with different SSL certificates.
+* SNI: Allows the use of one TLS server for multiple hostnames with different SSL certificates.

 ### Client-initiated renegotiation attack mitigation